sathvi-k/coursesearch/README.md

 #

 ## __4. Use the Course Search database!__
 - After running the SQL script, there should be 4 entries in the coursesearch database.
 Add a few of your own by entering information and clicking the "Submit" button.
 Then, click the "Search" button to see all the entries, including the ones you've added!
+Look at the coursesearchscreen.png image to see an example of this.
+The SQL script added the first four people in the database, and I added the last entry (Ally Wood, who's taking Earth Science 80) to the database then clicked the "Search" button to see all 5 entries!